 DIY Chair Upholstery

 The first step was to remove the old fabric.
-I gently removed the channel-back panel so that I could use as a guide to constructing the new seatback.
-Once the fabric is off we can assess what might need repairing.
-Once the fabric was removed I noticed that the seat cushion foam was ruined and the chair back frame was broken.
+I gently removed the channel-back panel to use it as a guide to constructing the new seatback.
+Once the material is off, we can assess what might need repairing.
+After I removed the chair’s fabric, I noticed that the seat cushion foam was falling apart and the frame was broken.

-The upper chair back frame was constructed with two pieces of curved wood that were joined in the center with wooden support attached under the joint.
+The upper chair back frame was constructed with two pieces of wood joined in the center with wooden support attached under the joint.
 The joint support on one of the chairs was broken.
-I cut a new support out of hardwood and attached it to the frame with glue and screws.
+I cut new support out of hardwood and attached it to the frame with glue and screws.

 - Quilting ruler